erlang/otp/erts/emulator/internal_doc/PTables.md

 slot.
 The easy fix is to abort the operation if an empty slot could not be found in a finite number operation, and then restart the operation under a write lock.
-This will be implemented in next release, but furter work should be made trying to find a better solution.
+This will be implemented in next release, but further work should be made trying to find a better solution.

 This and also previous implementation do not work well when the table